asiryan/EllipticCurves/docs/releasing.md

 The library sets `Version`, `AssemblyVersion` and `FileVersion` in its project file.
 Use that file as the source of truth for the NuGet version.
-Explorer explicitly sets its application version to `3.2.0`, matching the library, in its project file.
-Update both projects when releasing a new version.
-The Console project has no explicit version settings and uses the SDK's default `Version`.
-A project reference does not inherit the library's version.
-If all release artifacts should share a version, update the applications' version properties explicitly before packaging them.
+Only the library has explicit version settings.
+Console and Explorer use the SDK's default application assembly versions; their project references do not inherit the library's version.
+Identify their release archives by the library release they accompany.

 The NuGet README is [docs/nuget-readme.md](nuget-readme.md), not the root README.
 The library project packs it as `README.md`, together with `LICENSE.md`,